Alexander Povetkin: Povetkin vs. Perez, Wach

-It was announced that Povetkin's next fight against Irish based Cuban contender Mike Perez (21-1-1, 13 KOs) would take place on 22 May 2015 and serve as a final eliminator for the WBC heavyweight title, held by American boxer Deontay Wilder.
+It was announced that Povetkin's next fight against Irish based Cuban contender Mike Perez (21–1–1, 13 KOs) would take place on 22 May 2015 and serve as a final eliminator for the WBC heavyweight title, held by American boxer Deontay Wilder.
 Due to the winner potentially being next in line to challenge Wilder, ESPN announced they would air the fight live on ESPN3.com.
 Povetkin earned a mandatory title shot by knocking out Perez in the first round in devastating fashion.
 The fight lasted just 91 seconds.
 Povetkin sent the southpaw Perez down with three right hands.
 Perez beat the count, then took a beating on the ropes, ending the contest.

-In August 2015, a deal was reached for Povetkin to fight once beaten former world title challenger Mariusz Wach (31-1, 17 KOs) in Kazan, Russia 4 November 2015.
+In August 2015, a deal was reached for Povetkin to fight once beaten former world title challenger Mariusz Wach (31–1, 17 KOs) in Kazan, Russia on 4 November 2015.
 Wach had previously gone 12 rounds with Wladimir Klitschko.
 The fight would be the main event of a packed Russian card that featured multiple world title fights.
 After the fight was announced, Povetkin spoke of his disappointment of not being able to land Wilder on the same date.
 Wach started off the fight with success, keeping the smaller Povetkin at range with his jab.
 But as the rounds went on, Povetkin was able to find his range and begin to push Wach around the ring with combinations on the inside.
 Towards the end of the fight, with both participants cut, Povetkin urged the referee stoppage as he deemed Wach, who was being hit at will essentially, unable to continue.
 On the morning of the fight, the WBC approved another voluntary defence for Wilder, which would likely take place in January 2016.
 This meant the potential Wilder vs. Povetkin fight would take place around May 2016.
 Wach allegedly only received 10% of his purse, due to his ongoing difficulties with his promoter Jimmy Burchfield.
 In December, it was reported that Wach failed a post-fight drug test.